Jimmywu987/product-hunt/README.md

 ## Getting Started

-Go to [Product Hunt Api](https://api.producthunt.com/v2/oauth/applications) to a Token (You need to register an account first, if you haven't)
+Go to [Product Hunt Api](https://api.producthunt.com/v2/oauth/applications) to get a Token (You need to register an account first, if you haven't)

 Then create an .env.local on the root of the project and put the token into .env.local.